-Categories of both operating and non-operating revenues that support the College's activities in 2020 are as follows (in thousands):
+Categories of both operating and non-operating revenues that support the College's activities in 2021 are as follows (in thousands):

-Overall, operating revenues for Fiscal 2020, including Student Tuition and Fees, Other Income and Government Grants, totaled \$8.538 million, an increase of \$467 thousand over the same period in Fiscal 2019.
-Government Grants, which includes the Perkins Grant, the Keystone Education Yields Success (KEYS) Grant, and a PA Jobs Training grant provide resources such as, technology, tutoring, career services and other student service activities that aid in student learning and success.
-Non-operating revenues include State appropriations, County appropriations, Financial Aid, the CARES Emergency Grant for Students, along with private gifts and Other non-operating revenue/(expenses), totaled \$5.033 million in 2020 compared to \$5.040 million in 2019.
-Government Grants-Capital totaled \$54 thousand in 2020 and provided funds for the development of the SHARE lab.
-The prior year amount of \$214 thousand was used to purchase Computers and Science lab equipment in Blair and for the classroom renovations at the Central Park drop-in center.
+Overall, operating revenues for Fiscal 2021, including Student Tuition and Fees, Other Income and Government Grants, totaled \$9.311 million, an increase of \$773 thousand over the same period in Fiscal 2020.
+Government Grants, which includes the HEERF funds, GEERS funds, Perkins Grant, the Keystone Education Yields Success (KEYS) Grant, and a PA Jobs Training grant provide resources such as, technology, tutoring, career services and other student service activities that aid in student learning and success.
+Non-operating revenues include State appropriations, County appropriations, Financial Aid (net of expense), the CARES Emergency Grant for Students (HEERF) (net of expense), along with private gifts and Other non-operating revenue/(expenses), totaled \$5.129 million in 2021 compared to \$5.033 million in 2020.
+Government Grants-Capital totaled \$107 thousand in 2021 and provided funds for the upgrades of the wireless networking system at the main Richland Campus.
+The prior year amount of \$54 thousand was used to develop the SHARE lab.

-The following graph compares 2020 revenues against 2019 revenues (in thousands):
+The following graph compares 2021 revenues against 2020 revenues (in thousands):

-Student Tuition and fees, net of scholarship allowances, increased \$50 thousand or .6% in 2020 to \$7.798 million.
-While overall credits sold remained consisted with prior year amounts, the increase is due to the changes in tuition and fee rates for the current year.
+Student Tuition and fees, net of scholarship allowances, decreased \$260 thousand or 3.3% in 2021 to \$7.538 million.
+While overall credits sold decreased at a much larger rate, 12.5% as noted above, the dollar amount decrease is less due to increases in tuition rates for the current year.

-Government grants include grant programs such Perkins, KEYS and this fiscal year, a PA Jobs training grant as well as a Cure the Violence grant.
-Total revenues from all the grant programs was \$669 thousand in 2020 as compared to \$244 thousand in 2019, with the increase attributed to the PA Jobs Training and the Cure the Violence grant activity.
+Government grants include grant programs such as the Higher Education Emergency Relief Funds (HEERF)-Institutional, GEERS, Perkins, KEYS and the PA Jobs training grant.
+Total revenues from all the grant programs was \$1.699 million in 2021 as compared to \$669 thousand in 2020, with the increase attributed to HEERF and GEERS grant activity.

-Other Income totaling \$71 thousand, includes the commission received on bookstore sales from Follett which totaled just over \$33 thousand in 2020.
+Other Income totaling \$74 thousand, includes the commission received on bookstore sales from Follett which totaled just over \$30 thousand in 2021.
 This category also includes other items such as specialized testing income, and job fair and college fair income.

 State appropriations include operating and capital allocations from the Pennsylvania Department of Education.
-Overall, State Appropriations totaled \$3.799 million in 2020, an increase of \$51 thousand over the 2019 amount of \$3.748 million.
-The changes occurred because of slight increases in operating allocations net of decreases in capital funding due to the paydown of the Richland roof debt.
+Overall, State Appropriations totaled \$3.768 million in 2021, a decrease of \$31 thousand over the 2020 amount of \$3.799 million.
+The changes occurred because of decreases in capital funding due to the new lease agreement at Ebensburg.
 The State FICA reimbursement remained virtually unchanged from the prior year amounts.

-County appropriations for 2020 remained at the same \$1.205 million level as 2019.
-As indicated in the pie chart above, the County contributed 8.8% of the overall operating and non-operating revenues during the year.
+County appropriations for 2021 saw a moderate increase in County funding of \$160 thousand resulting from a one-time correcting payment due to a County Audit adjustment.
+Total county revenue was \$1.365 million in 2021 compared to \$1.205 million in 2020.
+As indicated in the pie chart above, the County contributed 9.3% of the overall operating and non-operating revenues during the year.